digitaltwincentre/digitaltwincentre.github.io/_biweeklies/Biweekly-23.md

 * Added some new FMI3 API implementations - now at 77% done
 * Fixed a nasty recursive-type-resolution bug in VDMJ and Overture

+#### Jim Woodcock
+* Completed the proposal for an International Centre-to-Centre Collaboration.
+It's now ready to submit (deadline 8th September).

 ## Sub-projects status

 #### Incubator Digital Twin
 * Pieces bought
-* Raspberry Pie and temperature sensors
+* Raspberry Pi and temperature sensors
 * Modelling ongoing (Claudio)
 * DSE opportunity
 * HIL opportunity?